YourCyborg/OpenRPI/README.md

 mysql>

-Note!
-OpenRPI has been pre-configured to use 'rpiadmin' identified with 'opensource' in MySQL.
+Note! *RPI has been pre-configured to use 'rpiadmin' identified with 'opensource' in MySQL.
 If you use anything else, you'll have an additional step to do.
 It's at the end.

  Here you'll type: